 Shared care records and interoperability projects, where information is shared across record systems by CCGs, GPs, Acute providers and social care, will be vital to the success of developing new models and integrating care.

 We can support you to understand how to make your systems work for you and to create integrated solutions for your populations.
-Working with General Practice both individually and at a system level we create communities ready to make changes.
+Working with General Practice both individually and at a system level we create communities ready to take on the needs for transformational change in the health and care service.

 Creating highly effective multi-disciplinary teams